hypersign-protocol/job/frontend-jr-dev-test.md

 ## Home Page

 Design the Home page like this.
+Show the `score button` on the header of collapsible.
+Once use clicks on that button mock a API call and change that button to tick mark.

 ![image](https://user-images.githubusercontent.com/15328561/132891859-5fcb2064-2985-444b-86e2-d12754228707.png)